mmb-carb/ESTA/docs/USERS_GUIDE.md

     directory: output/example_onroad_ca_4km_dtim/
     writers: CmaqNetcdfWriter
     by_region: False
-    inventory_version: v0102
     gspro_file: input/examples/onroad_emfac2014_santa_barbara/ncf/gspro.cmaq.saprc.example.csv
     summer_gsref_file: input/examples/onroad_emfac2014_santa_barbara/ncf/gsref.cmaq.saprc.example.summer.csv
     winter_gsref_file: input/examples/onroad_emfac2014_santa_barbara/ncf/gsref.cmaq.saprc.example.winter.csv
-    weight_file: input/examples/onroad_emfac2014_santa_barbara/ncf/molecular.weights.cmaq.mobile.txt
+    nox_file: input/examples/onroad_emfac2014_santa_barbara/ncf/heavy_duty_diesel_nox_fractions.csv
+    inventory_version: v0100
+    month_to_season: input/examples/onroad_emfac2014_santa_barbara/ncf/california_seasons_by_gai.csv

 This file generates output files that are in the CMAQ-ready NetCDF format.
 Notice that since NetCDF files do not contain EIC information the `eic_precision` variable is missing.

 The four new variables here all have to do with speciating EMFAC emissions.
 It turns out tha EMFAC only outputs criteria pollutants, but CMAQ needs speciated emissions.
 To help make this process transparent, we have decided to use the `GSPRO` and `GSREF` file formats from SMOKE as our input files for speciation.
 Please note that this config process allows for two different `GSREF` files, one for Summer and one for Winter.
 There will be no problem if you decide to list the same `GSREF` file twice for these two seasons.
-Finally, there is one `weight_file` variable that points to a SMOKE-formatted file that lists the molecular weights of each model species.
+The `nox_file` listed includes the speciation fractions for NOx speciation, based on year and region, for a range of years.

+The last two are totally optional.
+The `inventory_version` variable is just a string used to uniquely identify your model run.
+And `speciation_version` variable is just to allow the user to identify what version of speciation they use, if they are running NetCDF files.
+Again, these are optional.

 #### GSPRO / GSREF